-- The first knitting was more like netting in that it was done by looping the thread, using a needle.
+- The first knitting was more like netting and done by looping the thread and using a needle.
 However, both knitting and crochet can only be dated by knitted and crocheted items found, and the stunning expertise of some early pieces suggests a longer history.

 - Knitting arrived in Europe from the 13th century, starting to move north from Spain, possibly reaching there from the Middle and Far East.
 It arrived in the UK in the 14th and 15th centuries, greatly helped by the advent of wire needles.

 - It became as ubiquitous as spinning and weaving, particularly for hose and caps.
 Interestingly, the earliest knitting machines pre-date powered looms or spinning machines.

 - The origins of crochet appear to be from the early 19th century, although lace, for which both knitting and crochet can also be used, has been around for longer.

 An excellent, if opinionated, book on knitting is Richard Rutt’s ‘History of Hand Knitting’.
 You may need to search for this as the UK Batsford edition is out of print, though there is a US version published by Interweave Press.
 Interweave also publish Crochet, History and Technique by Lis Paludin.
 Wikipedia also provides a pretty comprehensive introduction to both skills.

 Useful tips for knitting and crocheting

 Knitting stretches, in both directions, which is why it’s particularly good for socks, stockings (the hose of earlier days) and caps.
 It will make a dense or lacy fabric, draping or bulky, depending on the yarn and the stitches used.
 It can be textured with stitches, cables and bobbles, and ridged or flat.

 You can easily make textured geometric patterns – provided you work on 45 degree slopes.
 Other angles are harder to achieve, though you can make quite good curves as well.